-Aisha is just 8 months old.
-She lives in a rural area of Somalia.
-Her family, like many others in the region, live in a constant state of poverty, unable to access a nutritious and secure food supply.
+Aisha was just eight months old when we met her, living in a rural area of Somalia.
+Like many others in the region, her family lives in a constant state of poverty.
+As a result, they’re unable to access a nutritious and secure food supply.

 Aisha visited the Muslim Aid health centre with her mother in October 2019.
-She was concerned that Aisha, like her sister before her, was suffering from diarrhoea and rapid weight loss.
-Following assessment, Aisha was diagnosed with acute malnutrition and admitted to the clinic for treatment.
+Aisha’s mother was concerned that Aisha was suffering from diarrhoea and rapid weight loss.
+Her sister had previously endured this same issue.
+Following an assessment, Aisha was diagnosed with acute malnutrition and was admitted to the clinic for treatment.

-Thankfully, following treatment Aisha has begun to recover and has now been discharged.
-Her family have been given nutritious supplements, support and she continue to be monitored through the Muslim Aid programme.
+Thankfully, Aisha began to recover following her treatment and has since been discharged.
+Her family has been given nutritious supplements, and support whilst the Muslim Aid programme continues to monitor her.